DhafinFawwaz/Unity-AnimationUI/README.md

 ![Logo](Images/AnimationUI.png)
 <h1 align="center">AnimationUI</h1>

 AnimationUI is a unity tool to create UI animation easily with no code.
-You can simply drag and drop to create smooth UI animation.
+You can simply drag and drop to create some smooth UI animation.
 There are some option that you can set such as the easing, duration, etc. It basically consist of a component that has an array of sequence that has an array of task.
-You can also make a custom sequence with UnityEvent including the dynamic one.
+This may be special for UI, but it's also possible to animate values for non UI component like transform.
+You can also make a custom sequence for non UI component with UnityEvent including the dynamic one.
+Adding function to call at certain time or at the end of animation is also possible with code.

-## ✨ Demo Preview
+## 🕹️ Demo Preview

 <p align="center" width="100%">
     <img width="49%" src="./Images/PreviewAnimationUI.gif">